eririii-bit/Summertime-Coding-Cpp/README.md

   Summertime::Coding is a game wherein the player is a college student facing summer school after failing the course.
 ##
 ### **What's New?**
-- Implemented Variable, Data Types, and User Input functions.
+- Variable, Data Types, and User Input Lessons as well as the Mini quiz.
+- Inline void (function) {...}.
+- Quiz Functions.
+- Interaction with the player.
+- Added Functions and Constants to avoid line of code iterations.

+### **Fixed?**
-- Added press enter to continue text.
+- Fixed press enter to continue text.
-- Defines every function using placeholders.
+- Some errors (logic-error).

 **Features yet to come:**

-- Variable, Data Types, and User Input Lessons as well as the mini quiz.
-- The Test
+- The Test.
+- Removal of all placeholders.
-- More QoL changes (Joking)
+- More QoL changes (Joking).